rlan/beancount-multitool/docs/index.md

 ### What is it not good for?

 * The regular expressions are manually added and maintained by the user.
 The CLI tool does not make predictions from them.
 In other words, there is no machine learning.
-* The duplicate transactions for a money transfer between two bank account still exist.
+* The regular expressions helps the user to mark potentional duplicates.
+However, duplicate transactions for a money transfer between two bank account will exist.
 The CLI tool does not reconcile them.
-The user is expected to do so.
+Same as Beancount, the user is expected to do so.

 ### What is it *not yet* good for?